An Overview of the ARC 30 Day Inpatient Rehab

 In their own way, aftercare services are as important as primary care services.
 This transitional phase inevitably challenges the addict, which is not necessarily a negative phenomenon.
 It is, rather, a moment of experiential insight that will enable the addict to identify issues that remained elusive while in residential treatment.
 When a client is preparing to leave treatment the nature of the support they receive can alter the entire trajectory of their recovery.
 It is imperative that the support provided be as clinical and therapeutic as it is communal and social.
 Individuals coming out of primary care are typically both fragile and frightened, without knowledge of how their new lives will take shape.
 Assisting them to continue their growth, minus the structure of inpatient care, is absolutely pivotal to long-term sobriety.

-30 Day Treatment & Dual Diagnosis
+30 Day Treatment and Dual Diagnosis

+Residential treatment centers generally last for 30 days.
 For clarification, dual diagnosis refers to a state in which an addict suffers from both their primary, addictive condition, in addition to another mental health disorder such as Depression or Anxiety.
 Long-term studies indicate that psychotherapy in conjunction with a medical detox are effective tools for managing addiction through all of the phases of treatment.
 At ARC, our clinical program and our treatment team is cross-disciplined to address the many facets of the addictive condition as it emerges in tandem with their secondary diagnosis.
 As stated previously, ARC’s primary, operative principle is to meet the client where they are at, and from there create a personalized treatment plan that will honor them as an individual and strive to do away with assumptions based upon conventional or standardized modes of clinical care.
 During and after the initial detox phase of treatment, a comprehensive plan is developed that successfully addresses the issues accompanying a dual diagnosis, which must work as one intervention, with each condition being thought of as part of a whole.

 Social Model Rehab

-Unique to ARC’s treatment strategies is utilizing the social aspects of the residential setting.
+Unique to ARC’s treatment strategies is utilizing the social aspects of inpatient rehab.
 Alcoholism is in part a disease of isolation.
 The addict isolates themselves, and also ends up isolating loved ones, friends, and family.
 The social component of addiction treatment is vitally important, without which treatment cannot occur.
-The group must be used to organically create an environment in which a chemically dependant person learns to express feelings, process emotions, successfully resolve conflicts, and essentially learn to develop and maintain healthy relationships that will be crucial to their long-term recovery.
+The group must be used to organically create an environment in which a chemically dependent person learns to express feelings, process emotions, successfully resolve conflicts, and essentially learn to develop and maintain healthy relationships that will be crucial to their long-term recovery.
 If successful, the social element of ARC’s addiction treatment will act as a map of sorts that the addict will unconsciously carry over into other aspects of their life.

 As with all diseases that are chronic and debilitating, addiction impacts virtually every aspect of life.
-Family support is provided with group therapy, couples counseling, and family therapy.
+Family Therapy support is provided with group therapy, couples counseling, and family therapy.
 This network of support encourages and supports loved ones to become a part of the addict’s recovery process, and in turn fosters their own growth.
 ARC’s staff, counselors, and therapists, represent the best and most advanced cross-disciplined team available.
 This is crucial for creating comprehensive, therapeutic strategies that will enable the addict to successfully navigate and resolve issues that previously left them baffled.